bbauska/CSS-Notes4Pros/README.md

   <li><a href="https://www.w3.org/TR/css3-values/#rad">rad</a>, or</li>
   <li><a href="https://www.w3.org/TR/css3-values/#turn">turn</a>.</li>
 </ul>

-If omitted, the gradient flows from top to bottom
+For example, this creates a linear gradient that starts from the right and transitions from red to blue.

 <pre><code>.linear-gradient {
   <b>background</b>: linear-gradient (to left top, red, blue); /* you can also use 270deg */